 The state keeps jail records on every inmate.
 Each form filled out is entered into the computerized system and attached to each prisoner’s ID.
 Jail and prison administrators detail every aspect of prison life including work-release programs, parole eligibility dates, visitation, court appearances, participation in educational programs and everything else that affects a prisoner while incarcerated.
 After they are released, the parole system takes over and updates the records with parole visits and re-entry progress.
 Texas inmate search records are shared among all branches of law enforcement.

 What are Texas Jail Records?

-Jail records for the state are the paperwork that is generated with every event that takes place in an inmate’s life during the time of incarceration.
+Texas jail inmate search records for the state are the paperwork that is generated with every event that takes place in an inmate’s life during the time of incarceration.
 The paperwork trail starts when the person is arrested and continues throughout parole.
 All Texas jail records are kept for each inmate in an online system to make things organized and manageable.
 Law enforcement agencies share jail records to streamline the intake process and for moving inmates from facility to facility.
-Some jail records are publicly accessible online for searches and finding someone in jail.
+Some Texas prison inmate search records are publicly accessible online for searches and finding someone in jail.

 Criminal Justice Quick Facts